 Advances in mobile security technology are helping to counter vulnerabilities, but cutting-edge, automated solutions could create unforeseen vulnerabilities.
 Continue Reading

 Salt Lake City-based Intermountain Healthcare has seen a splurge in connected devices in the recent years.
 CISO and assistant vice president Karl West explains how the organization creates a delicate balance between enabling tech innovation and assuring mobile security.
 Continue Reading

 The balance between risk and control is exacerbated when applied to mobile devices, so how can CIOs help deliver security?
 Niel Nickolaisen says they should take a cue from the great psychologist Abraham Maslow's 'hierarchy of needs.'
 Continue Reading

 Cybersecurity has become a top priority for enterprises, but a majority of leaders say mobile vulnerabilities are a big contributor to already heightened risk profiles.
 In response, IT executives are introducing more layers of security to their mobile environment.
 Continue Reading

 People are indiscriminately using their smartphones and tablets for business and personal use, toggling between apps to check on customer data, personal social media profiles, data analysis tools and emails.
-To meet today's mobile security demands, organizations must balance business and user needs, says Gartner's Dionisio Zumerle.
+To meet today's mobile security demands, organizations must balance business and user needs, Gartner's Dionisio Zumerle says.
 Continue Reading